catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 # Linux Commands
 source:
 ## Basic Linux Commands
+Note: after the command e.g. ls, the options are called command flags (such as -a -R)

 ### Directory navigation
 1. Full path of current working directory
 ``` bash